Our Vision for reconciliation is to be a faith movement committed to social justice, equity and freedom

 - Junior Soldier Diversity activities with a focus on Aboriginal & Torres Strait Islander people

 - Cultural Awareness & Appreciation sessions

-The National NAIDOC theme for 2016 is Songlines: The living narrative of our nation.
+The National NAIDOC theme for 2017 is Our Languages Matter.